-2.9 Authority for the award of degrees and management of academic standards is delegated through a clear cascade from Senate.
-The full framework of delegations may be found in the appendix to the Academic Regulations; this includes delegations to Heads of Schools and Institutes.
+2.8 Authority for the award of degrees and management of academic standards is delegated through a clear cascade from the Senate.
+The full framework of these delegations may be found in the Academic Regulations (1.9 - 1.13); this includes delegations to Heads of Schools and Institutes.

-2.10 Heads of Schools and Institutes shall normally appoint nominees for procedures such as authorising interruptions of study, and investigating assessment offences and disciplinary cases.
+2.9 Heads of Schools and Institutes shall normally appoint nominees for procedures such as authorising interruptions of study, and investigating assessment offences and disciplinary cases.
 Further advice on appropriate delegations of authority may be sought from the Academic Secretariat.